Light-Project/light-rbtree/README.md

 ## Compilation Instructions

-We don't need any external libraries, so just make it directly in the project root directory.
+It does not has any external dependency, so just make it directly in the project root directory.

 ```shell
 cd light-rbtree